Same-sex marriage in Prince Edward Island: Provincial legislation

 In May 2008, provincial law was finally brought in line with the federal legislation.
 A bill amending the Marriage Act (Loi sur le mariage; Malie'wuti Tplutaqan) and other acts regarding family law was passed by the Legislative Assembly of Prince Edward Island.
 It replaced references to "husband and wife" with the gender-neutral term "spouses", and received royal assent from Lieutenant Governor Barbara Oliver Hagerman.
 Provincial law was also amended to allow married same-sex couples to adopt children jointly.
 It took effect on 19 December 2009.

 Prince Edward Island legislation also recognises cohabitation agreements which can be entered into by unmarried couples living together.
 These written agreements, recognized by the provincial Family Law Act, outline the rights and responsibilities of common-law partners.
 The agreement provides partners with some, but not all, of the rights and benefits of marriage.
 Common-law partners have the same rights to spousal support, child support and child custody as married couples.
 However, common-law couples are treated differently to married spouses with regard to inheritance and property rights.
 They have no right to inheritance if the partner were to die, and do not have a right to division of property or to stay in the common home upon separation or the death of the partner.

 Marriage statistics

 The 2016 Canadian census showed that there were 230 same-sex couples living in Prince Edward Island.

 Religious performance

 In July 2019, the synod of the Anglican Church of Canada passed a resolution known as "A Word to the Church", allowing its dioceses to choose whether to bless and perform same-sex marriages.
 In September of the same year, Bishop Ron Cutler of the Diocese of Nova Scotia and Prince Edward Island issued a pastoral letter allowing local parishes to perform same-sex marriages.
+Reverend John Clarke at St. Paul's Anglican Church in Charlottetown had expressed support for same-sex marriage in 2016 while discussions on allowing same-sex weddings in the Church were ongoing; "We certainly want to be welcoming of the gay, lesbian, transgender community for sure.
+And people who disagree with the stance that the church is in the process of taking should feel welcome here as well."

 Some other religious organisations also perform same-sex marriages in their places of worship, including the United Church of Canada, Quakers, the Evangelical Lutheran Church in Canada, and the Canadian Unitarian Council.